-In the above, the programmer has enabled the Control-S key to enter a subroutine which closes the files and stops program execution until the operator is ready to continue.
+In the above, the programmer has enable the Control-S key to enter a subroutine which closes the files and stops program execution until the operator is ready to continue.

+7.106 ON PLAY Statement

+Syntax ON PLAY (n) GOSUB LINE-NUMBER

+(n) is an Integer expression in the range 1 through 32.
+Values outside this range will result in an "Illegal function call" error.

+LINENUMBER is the statement line number of the Play event trap subroutine.

+To branch to a specified subroutine when the music queue contains fewer than (n) notes.
+This permits continuous music during program execution.

+ON PLAY causes an event trap when the Background Music queue goes from (n) notes to (n-1) notes.

+(n) must be an integer between 1 and 255.

+PLAY ON Enables Play event trapping

+PLAY OFF Disables Play event trapping

-7.106 O N PLAY Statement Syntax ON PLA (n) GOSUB < line number > nteger expression in the range 1 through 32.
-Values outside this I result in an "Illegal function call" error. < line n subrouti umber > is the statement line number of the Play event trap ie. n to a specified subroutine when the music queue contains fewer ootes.
-This permits continuous music during program execution. causes an event trap when the Background Music queue goes notes to (n-1) notes. (n) must pe an integer between 1 and 255.
-PLAY OI PLAY OI PLAY SI F Disables Play event trapping OFF statement has been executed the GOSUB is not performed t remembered.
-Y STOP statement has been executed, the GOSUB is not per- but will be performed as soon as a PLAY ON statement is I. PLAY ST event trap occurs (i.e., the GOSUB is performed), an automatic OP is executed so that recursive traps cannot take place.
-The from the trapping subroutine will automatically perform a PLAY ement unless an explicit PLAY OFF was performed inside the ne. used to this type WHILEs URN < line number > form of the RETURN statement may be eturn to a specific line number from the trapping subroutine.
-Use of return with care, however, because any other GOSUBs, or FORs that were active at the time of the trap will remain active, rs such as "FOR without NEXT" may result.
+PLAY STOP Suspends Play event trapping

+If a PLAY OFF statement has been executed the GOSUB is not performed and is not remembered.

+If a PLAY STOP statement has been executed the GOSUB is not performed, but will be performed as soon as a PLAY ON statement is executed.

+When an event trap occurs (i.e., the GOSUB is performed), an automatic PLAY STOP is executed so that recursive traps cannot take place.
+The RETURN from the trapping subroutine will automatically perform a PLAY ON statement unless an explicit PLAY OFF was performed inside the subroutine.

+The RETURN <line number> form of the RETURN statement may be used to return to a specific line number from the trapping subroutine.
+Use this type of return with care, however, because any other GOSUBS, WHILES, or FORs that were active at the time of the trap will remain active, and errors such as "FOR without NEXT" may result.